 Who We Serve

 Individuals and families that have been impacted by community violence throughout San Diego County.

 “My name is Dominique and I’m 20 years old.
 I became a paraplegic from gang violence at the age of 18.
-Bevelynn from the Alliance for Community Empowerment (ACE) and I met the day I was struck by a stray bullet in my back and became paralyzed.
+Bevelynn from the Community Violence Response Team (CVRT) and I met the day I was struck by a stray bullet in my back and became paralyzed.
 Bevelynn was with me in the hospital room as I went into surgery and just made me feel comfortable letting me know that I wasn’t alone since no family of mine was present.
 Since then, We have stayed in contact for almost 2 years now.